Lisbon revisited (updated April 2024)

 Alfama

 I have a soft spot for the Miradouro das Portas do Sol near Alfama.
-It’s plain saudade, or rather the memories of many balmy, summer nights spent hanging out in the local bar, Cerca Moura.
-The bar has become a restaurant and the place is still as popular as ever.
-If you cross the road at that point you will see the revamped terrace of Portas do Sol Drinks & Food, a recent bar-cafe-restaurant with a balcony that hangs over the old neighbourhood of Alfama.
+Across the road from it you will see the revamped terrace of Portas do Sol Drinks & Food, a recent bar-cafe-restaurant with a balcony that hangs over the old neighbourhood of Alfama.
 Comfortable seating and a good sound system make for a serene setting with prime views over the Tejo.
 Go late afternoon for aperitivo.
-Order a bottle of Espumante Murganheira Reserva Brut (FYI Portuguese sparkling wine) and youll have found the perfect silent companion for end-of-day river gazing.
+Order a bottle of Espumante Murganheira Reserva Brut (FYI Portuguese sparkling wine) and you’ll have found the perfect silent companion for end-of-day river gazing.

-This area is a good starting point for visiting the castle or exploring old Alfama.
-Once it was a poor, slightly decadent, but quaint neighbourhood inhabited mainly by an ageing population of locals and an abundance of unassuming little fado joints.
+This area is a good starting point for visiting the castle or exploring old Alfama, a once poor, slightly decadent, but quaint working-class neighbourhood with an abundance of typical taverns and unassuming fado bars.

 Street art in Alfama